Pain in the Achilles tendon or in its bursa; achillobursitis.

 , more arthrodynic, more arthrodynic

-Referring to pain in the joints: "The old farmer felt the arthrodynic pain in his joints most severely in the morning when it felt like every bone in his body was aching."
+Referring to pain in the joints: John, the old farmer, felt the arthrodynic pain in the links between his bones most severely in the morning when it felt like every bone in his body was aching.

 A painful calcaneus heel.